-In connection with the evolving needs of our customers and our business, and under the direction of our new chief executive officer, we have undertaken a review of our organizational architecture.
-To the extent that we make changes to our organizational architecture as a result of that review, there can be no assurances that the changes won't result in attrition, or that any changes will result in increased organizational effectiveness.
+In connection with the evolving needs of our customers and our business, and under the direction of our new chief executive officer, we undertook a review of our organizational architecture and have made, and will continue to make, changes as a result of that review.
+There can be no assurances that the changes won't result in attrition, that the significant amount of management and other employees' time and focus to implement the changes won't divert attention from operating and growing the business, or that any changes will result in increased organizational effectiveness.
 We must also continue to identify, hire, train and retain key personnel who maintain relationships with our customers and who can provide the technical, strategic and marketing skills required for our company's growth.
 There is a shortage of qualified personnel in these fields, and we compete with other companies for the limited pool of talent.